Design and optimisation of linear variable differential transformers and voice coil actuators using finite element

-While increasing the primary coil radius enhances the LVDT response by 18\% per mm as shown in \autoref{fig:radial gap}a, it also significantly raises the resistance and thus power dissipation.
-Therefore, the thermal requirements of the system must be considered.
-Conversely, reducing the secondary coil radius provides a safer alternative, as it avoids increased heat generation while achieving a moderate improvement in response of 4\% per mm.
-Considering the VC actuation function, and assuming constant magnet dimensions, we see that reducing the secondary coil radius also improves the actuation force, whereas changing the primary coil radius does not affect the force as one would expect.
-As shown in \autoref{fig:vc_force_radialgap}a, a 1 mm reduction in $\rm R_s$ increases $\rm F_{max}$ by approximately 4\%.
-No significant change in LVDT linearity (Figure \ref{fig:radial gap}b) and VC force stability (Figure \ref{fig:vc_force_radialgap}b) is observed when varying $\Delta \rm R_{space}$ within 2 mm.
+While increasing the primary coil radius enhances the LVDT response by 18\% per mm, as shown in Figure~\ref{fig:radial gap}a, it also significantly raises the resistance and thus power dissipation.
+Therefore, the~thermal requirements of the system must be considered.
+Conversely, reducing the secondary coil radius provides a safer alternative, as~it avoids increased heat generation while achieving a moderate improvement in response of 4\% per mm.
+Considering the VC actuation function, and~assuming constant magnet dimensions, we see that reducing the secondary coil radius also improves the actuation force, whereas changing the primary coil radius does not affect the force as one would expect.
+As~shown in Figure~\ref{fig:vc_force_radialgap}a, a~1 mm reduction in $\rm R_s$ increases $\rm F_{max}$ by approximately 4\%.
+No significant change in LVDT linearity (Figure \ref{fig:radial gap}b) and VC force stability (Figure \ref{fig:vc_force_radialgap}b) is observed when varying $\Delta \rm R_{space}$ within 2~mm.

-This presents a trade-off for the designer: prioritise a significant improvement in LVDT response (by increasing the primary coil radius) at the cost of thermal penalty, or achieve a balanced improvement in both LVDT and VC performance (by reducing the secondary radius).
-The choice depends on the requirements of the application.
+This presents a trade-off: prioritise a significant improvement in LVDT response (by increasing the primary coil radius) at the cost of thermal penalty, or~achieve a balanced improvement in both LVDT and VC performance (by reducing the secondary radius).
+The~choice depends on the requirements of the~application.

-After establishing the secondary coil distance and the radial gap in the initial phase, the next step focuses on determining the optimal height of the secondary coils ($\rm H_s$).
-The LVDT response, directly related to magnetic flux linkage, is proportional to the height of the secondary coils as demonstrated in \autoref{fig:lvdt response outer ht}a.
-The response scales approximately linearly with $\rm H_s$, improving by around 7.5\% per mm increase, while the LVDT linearity remains effectively constant (\autoref{fig:lvdt response outer ht}b).
-By maximising the height of the secondary coils within the envelope $\rm H_{env}$, the design achieves the highest possible LVDT response without compromising structural or spatial limitations.
+After establishing the secondary coil distance and the radial gap in the initial phase, the~next step focuses on determining the optimal height of the secondary coils ($\rm H_s$).
+The~LVDT response, directly related to magnetic flux linkage, is proportional to the height of the secondary coils, as demonstrated in Figure~\ref{fig:lvdt response outer ht}a.
+The~response scales approximately linearly with $\rm H_s$, improving by around 7.5\% per mm increase, while the LVDT linearity remains effectively constant (Figure~\ref{fig:lvdt response outer ht}b).
+By~maximising the height of the secondary coils within the envelope $\rm H_{env}$, the~design achieves the highest possible LVDT response without compromising structural or spatial~limitations.